2015 Shoreham Airshow crash: Airshow

 The aircraft was taking part in the first day of the two-day Shoreham Airshow, held in aid of the Royal Air Forces Association.
-The conditions were hot and sunny, with a crosswind up to 15 knots, described as not unusual for Shoreham by the local media.
+The conditions were hot and sunny, with a crosswind up to 15 knots, described as not unusual for this coastal location by the local media.
 The Hunter had been opening the afternoon session of displays; the morning programme up to 12:30 BST (11:30 UTC) had already featured The Blades aerobatic team (opening), Justyn Gorman Aerobatics, an AutoGyro Calidus, the Tiger 9 Aeronautical Display Team (six aircraft only), a Pitts Special, The Twister aerobatic team (one aircraft only), an RAF Tutor, and the RAF Falcons parachute display team.

 Accident

 Crash

 The Hunter commenced its display with a low pass along the runway from south to north, turning for a second pass in the opposite direction.
 As it neared the airport, it pulled up into an inside loop.
 This manoeuvre started from a height of 200 feet, which leading aviation expert David Learmount later said "left no room for misjudgement".
 The loop should have been started at a height of 500 ft and a speed of at least 350 kn, attaining a height of 4000 ft and 150 kn at the top of the loop.
 Only 2700 ft and 105 kn were achieved from an initial entry speed of 310 kn.

 Before it could complete the loop, the aircraft crashed in a nose-high attitude onto the west-bound carriageway of the A27 road.
 The aircraft broke into four parts on impact: cockpit, left wing and main body, tail, and right wing, destroying several cars in the process.
 Fuel escaping from the fuel tanks ignited in a large fireball and plume of smoke immediately following the impact.
 The crash occurred at 13:22 BST (12:22 UTC).
 The first fire appliance arrived at the scene within 90 seconds of the crash.
 Footage of the accident was captured by spectators, as well as a dashcam mounted in a car that was travelling towards the crash site.